static-frame/static-frame/README.rst

 Why Immutable Data?
 -------------------------------

 The following example, executed in a low-memory environment (using ``prlimit``), shows how Pandas cannot re-label columns of a DataFrame or concatenate a DataFrame to itself without copying underlying data.
 By using immutable NumPy arrays, StaticFrame can perform these operations in the same low-memory environment.
-By reuseing immutable arrays without copying, StaticFrame can achieve more efficient memory usage.
+By reusing immutable arrays without copying, StaticFrame can achieve more efficient memory usage.

 .. image:: https://raw.githubusercontent.com/InvestmentSystems/static-frame/master/doc/images/animate-low-memory-ops-verbose.svg
    :align: center

-Why So Many Type Labels?
+Colorful Types
 -------------------------------

 Unexpected type coercions can expose errors or degrade performance.
 StaticFrame's container display provides full visibility into the types in a ``Frame``, and provides a variety of ways to configure the presentation and color of those types.